ivsmani/syncboard-frontend/README.md

 ## Project Description

 SyncBoard is a real-time collaborative whiteboard application that allows multiple users to draw, write, and share ideas simultaneously.
 It provides a seamless experience for brainstorming, teaching, remote meetings, and project planning.
+The application fully supports both web and mobile platforms, allowing users to collaborate across different devices.

 ## Tech Stack